timescale/docs/use-timescale/schema-management/manage-storage.md

 Alternatively, you can set up a third tablespace called `history_indexes`, and move the data to `history` and the indexes to `history_indexes`.

-In TimescaleDB 2.0 and later, you can use `move_chunk` with the job scheduler framework.
+In Timescale&nbsp;2.0 and later, you can use `move_chunk` with the job scheduler framework.
 For more information, see the [user-defined actions section][actions].

 [actions]: /use-timescale/:currentVersion:/user-defined-actions/